codesharedot/qtum-price-ruby/README.md

-# scryinfo price
+# wings price

-Gets the scryinfo price with Python (from JSON).
+Gets the wings price with Python (from JSON).

 https://pythonbasics.org